 All students may access University Health Services, including Mental Health Services, without cost, by virtue of paying your student segregated fees.
 This covers limited individual counseling, group counseling, clinic visits, and more.

 Medical transition services are covered by the Student Health Insurance Program, a supplemental insurance beyond services provided through segregated fees.
 SHIP covers up to $25,000 of transition care, including hormone prescriptions, surgical procedures, electrolysis, and other transition-related medications or procedures.
 This dollar amount is a lifetime cap.

 If hormones and related supplies are your primary need, it is more cost-effective to pay out of pocket than to buy SHIP.
 For surgical procedures, we recommend getting your letters, appointments, and arrangements in place, and then purchasing SHIP for the semester of your surgery.
 Surgical care is covered at 60% for out-of-network providers and 80% for in-network providers.

 Most people find SHIP easiest to use for top surgery (for trans men, transmasculine, and masc of center folx).
 If you’re looking to use it for bottom surgery, you may want to check in with Katherine at the CC, who is on the trans health work group.
 We are currently finding out the best way to help you access in- and out-of-network surgeries.

 See below for common questions around accessing transition care and identity document support.
 What other questions do you have?
 Contact us and we’ll find an answer!

-I want to begin the process to start hormones.
+I want to begin or continue the process to start hormones.

-- Call UHS primary care at 608-265-5600, option 1, and ask to be scheduled for an appointment to begin hormones
+- Call UHS primary care at 608-265-5600, option 1, and ask to be scheduled for an appointment to begin or continue hormones

 - Attend your medical appointment: have your questions answered by a medical provider, create a roadmap for your care with your provider and discuss your medical goals, provide informed consent and complete labs as directed by your provider